CallMeGary/PopularIP/readme.md

 - To define such an array, we need a memory space of 2^32 * 8 bytes, which is 32 GB.

 - We can not make use of such big memory.
-But we can split things up to small scales and use this idea.
+But we can split things up to small scales and make use of this idea.

 - For example, we can segment the original IP file to 256 small IP files:

-	file0		0.xxx.xxx.xxx
+	file0:		0.xxx.xxx.xxx
-	file1		1.xxx.xxx.xxx
+	file1:		1.xxx.xxx.xxx

 	...

-	file255		255.xxx.xxx.xxx
+	file255:		255.xxx.xxx.xxx

-- Then we can find the most popular IPs in each segment, and then find the most popular IP in all 256 segments.
+- Then we can find the most popular IPs in each segment, and then nail down the most popular IP in all 256 segments.

 - To find the most popular IP in one segment by using the idea, we can define an array of long with size 0xffffffL, which requires 2^24 * 8 bytes (128 MB) memory usage.
 That is totally acceptable.